cloudera/cybersec/flink-cyber/flink-profiler-java/README.md

 ####Profile Group
 * name specified and contains at least one character at least one source
+* name is unique among all profile groups
 * period duration and period duration units specified
 * period duration> 0
-* period duration unit is a legal TimeUnit value at least one measurement
+* period duration unit is a legal TimeUnit value
+* has at least one measurement
 * if at least one measurement calculates stats, statsSlide and statsSlideUnit defined statsSlide > 0
 * statsSlide unit is a legal TimeUnit value
 * if no measurements calculate stats, statsSlide and statsSlideUnit should not be defined
 #### Profile Measurement
 * fieldName contains at least one character if aggregationMethod is not count or first seen
-* resultExtension contains at least one character
+* resultExtensionName contains at least one character
+* resultExtensionName is unique among all resultExtensionNames in the profile group
 * aggregationMethod specified
 * if aggregationMethod is first seen
 * verify firstSeenExpirationDuration is > 0 and firstSeenExpirationUnit is legal time unit
 * if other aggregationMethod
 * verify neither firstSeenExpirationDuration nor firstSeenExpirationUnit is specified
 ### Profile Backward Compatibility
-Profile checks the profile.json against the metadata in Phoenix.
-The profile job will not start if the metadata stored in Phoenix is not backward compatible with the profile.json file.
+Profile assesses the backward compatibility of the profile groups defined in profile.json to the metadata in Phoenix.
+Profile will not start if the profile.json is not backward compatible with the profile defined in the metadata.
+If the validation check fails, profile reports an error and will not start.

-For example, a profile period can’t change.
-Changing the time period of the measurements stored in the profile would allow different measurements in the same profile to have different time units.
+The backward compatibility check assesses the following areas:
+* profile group has equivalent period duration
+* profile group has equivalent stats slide duration
+* profile measurement result extension has same aggregation method and same field name

+Equivalent time periods are two different ways of expressing the same duration using different units.
+For example, 1 hour is equivalent to 60 minutes.

-If you need to make a change to a profile that is rejected by the profile job, create a new profile with a new name.
+If profile rejects a modified profile group, rename the profile group or add a new profile group with a different name.
+If the measurement result extensions are not compatible, rename the result extension or add a new result extension.

+Profile will only collect the profiles defined in profile.json.
+If a profile group or result extension is not in the profile.json, profile will no longer collect measurements.
+The existing measurements and metadata remain in Phoenix but profile no longer calculates or writes the measurement on new data.

 ## Properties Configuration